kylecorry31/LANN/README.md

 ### Download

-Download the .jar file from the [releases page](https://github.com/kylecorry31/Kynet/releases) and add it to your build path of your Java project.
+Download the .jar file from the [releases page](https://github.com/kylecorry31/Kynet/releases) and add it to the build path of your Java project.
 (Supports JDK 1.6+)

 ### Example - Hiking Based on Weather